View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

+The keypoint sub-network estimate agents' keypoint spectrums to determine their coarse future routes.
+Meanwhile, it contains a generative module to give agents multiple predictions by randomly sampling $z \sim N(0, I)$, therefore adapting to agents' uncertain future decisions.
+The number of spectrum keypoints $N_{key}$ matters directly \MODEL's stochastic performance, which can be seen in \FIG{fig_number_keypoints}.
 It shows that \FIG{fig_number_keypoints}(a) exhibits a looser restraint when generating trajectories.
-Obviously, it is caused by the insufficient stylized constraints from the keypoints.
+Obviously, it is caused by the insufficient trends constraints from the little $N_{key}$.
 Although (a) gives a large number of future predictions, most of them may be invalid or do not meet the scene constraints.
-Visualized results indicate that \MODEL~will give more rigorous predictions as the number of keypints ($N_{key}$) increases.
-It gives more acceptable predictions when setting the $N_{key} = 3$ (\FIG{fig_number_keypoints}(b)).
-However, its predictions will be limited to a small area when $N_{key}$ is set to 6 (\FIG{fig_number_keypoints}(c)). \MODEL~will hardly reflect agents' realistic multi-style planning preferences under the constraints of such excessive keypoints.
-It explains the drop of quantitative performance when setting $N_{key}$ to 6 in the above ablation studies.
+Visualized results indicate that \MODEL~will give more rigorous predictions when $N_{key}$ increases.
+It will forecast more acceptable predictions when increasing the $N_{key}$ to 3 (\FIG{fig_number_keypoints}(b)).
+However, its predictions will be limited to a small area when $N_{key}$ is set to 6 (\FIG{fig_number_keypoints}(c)).
+At this time, \MODEL~could hardly reflect agents' multiple stochastic plannings under the constraints of such excessive keypoints.
+In short, with a low number of keypoints a wider spectrum of possibilities is covered (higher multimodality) and vice versa by increasing the number the trajectories become more plausible (collisions with static elements are avoided).
+It also explains the drop of quantitative performance when $N_{key} = 6$ in the above ablation studies.
+Furthermore, we can set different $N_{key}$ in different prediction scenarios to achieve controllable predictions.

-\textbf{c.
-Smoothness} In earlier studies on trajectory prediction, researchers have widely used \emph{autoregressive models}, such as recurrent neural network (RNN)\cite{structuralRNN} and long-short term memory (LSTM)\cite{socialLSTM}, to forcast agents' future trajectories ``step-by-step''.
-They model agents' behaviors and interactions in the next step based on their last observed states.
-These models could better describe the state changes between the adjacent moments.
-Therefore, their predicted trajectories reflect better smoothness characteristics.
-However, more and more \emph{non-autoregressive models} like \cite{mangalam2020not,giuliari2020transformer,wong2021msn} are proposed and show excellent quantitative results.
-These models predict agents' positions at different future moments in parallel, which means that the relationship between predicted dots has been less concerned.

-\FIG{fig_smooth}(a) and (b) are visualized trajectories pickled from \cite{mangalam2020not} and \cite{wong2021msn}.
-Although these methods have achieved good qualitative prediction performance, some of their predictions do not seem so ``continuous''.
-With the help of the spectrum interpolation, \MODEL~could give ``smoother'' predictions than these models.
-In other words, the \MODEL~predicts agents' spectrums directly, rather than the time-sequences.
-It means that in the IDFT process, the correlation between adjacent time steps will be smoothly constrained via sinusoids. \FIG{fig_smooth}(c) and (d) show the relatively smooth predicted trajectories given by \MODEL.
-It better reflects agents' real motion laws due to physical movement limitations.